open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Main Success Scenario**

-1. User specifies which CDOC2 container they wish to open.
+1. User specifies which CDOC2 Container they wish to open.
-2. Client opens the container and retrieves the header information.
+2. Client opens the Container and retrieves the header information.
 Client verifies that the header does not exceed the limit defined in the specification.
-3. Client asks User for the password to decrypt the container.
+3. Client asks User for the password to decrypt the Container.
 Client shows a password hint based on the KeyLabel value, that was set during encryption.
 4. User enters the password.
-5. Client verifies the password and decrypts the CDOC2 container.
+5. Client verifies the password and decrypts the CDOC2 Container.
 6. Client asks user for the target location where to save the files.
 7. User defines the target location.
 8. Client unpacks the archive contents and saves it to the target location.

 **Extensions**

 2a.
-Header exceed the length limit according to the specification:
+Header exceeds the length limit according to the specification:

 1. Client notifies the user.
 2. Use case ends.